State Variables and Constraints in Thermodynamics of Solids and Their Implications: Examples of thermodynamic coordinates

-At low temperatures, the interstitial atoms are immobile, so that $n_{I}$ is a frozen coordinate.
-There is no consequence on the thermodynamic properties of the silicon.
+At low temperatures, the interstitial atoms are immobile, and hence $n_{I}$ has no temperature dependence.
+Any quantity that has no temperature dependence is no effect on thermodynamic properties.
+As a consequence, $n_{I}$ is a frozen coordinate: the state space is expressed by $\left( \{ \bar{\bf R}_{j}^{0} \}; \hat{n}_{I} \right)$.
 However, on annealing at a high temperature, the constraints on the interstitial atoms are removed, and $n_{I}$ begins to vary: $n_{I}$ becomes a real TC.
 Provided a sufficient time is given, $n_{I}$ approaches the equilibrium value $n_{I} = N_{I} \exp(-E_{f}/k_{\rm B}T)$, where $E_{f}$ is the formation energy of the interstitial atom.
+When we compare entropy between the perfect crystal and defective crystals, we are tacitly assuming that the frozen TCs are activated, because comparison is possible only on the state spaces of the same dimension.
+Experimentally, the change in entropy can be measured by a reversible change between the two states.
+For example, a defective crystal can be changed to the perfect crystal through melting.
+Even though the starting sample has only one configuration of defects, this sample can have thermal communications with samples with other configurations.
+Hence, the measured entropy difference automatically has the contribution of configuration entropy.